bigcommerce/subscription-foundation/README.md

 ## Key areas of codebase

 - `/backend`
   - Where the auth and various API services live.
-These are uses within the internal API endpoints to keep routes secure and reach out to external APIs.
+These are used within the internal API endpoints to keep routes secure and reach out to external APIs.
 - `/prisma`
-  - Where the DB models and initial seed data lives.
+  - Where the DB models and initial seed data live.
 Prisma uses this to generate DB clients for the app.
 - `/shared`
   - Where the types and helper utilities are located.
 - `/src/pages`